National Initiative for Cybersecurity Careers and Studies: Federal Virtual Training Environment

 NICCS hosts Federal Virtual Training Environment, a completely free online cybersecurity training system for federal and state government employees.
 It contains more than 800 hours of training materials on ethical hacking, and surveillance, risk management, and malware analysis.

-Training Programs
+Training programs

 The NICCS seeks to provide trained, and certified cybersecurity professionals to the nation.
 They have developed a college to workforce pipeline with the CyberCorps Scholarship for Service program.
-They have also partnered with the NSA to identify, and recognize institutions that have a robust cybersecurity program, and designate them as CAE’s, or Center of Academic Excellence.
+They have also partnered with the NSA to identify, and recognize institutions that have a robust cybersecurity program, and designate them as CAEs, or Center of Academic Excellence.
 In addition, they provide support and resources to K-12 teachers, and students to help them increase their cyber education.
 They have also partnered with training institutions across the United States to connect individuals with bootcamps, workshops, and training for certifications.
 They have also endorsed certain certifications like Network+ and Security+ that are relevant to cybersecurity professionals.